Doctor of Nursing Practice

 • Designed for working professionals: Classes take place on-site at Temple’s Health Sciences Center and are offered one day a week to facilitate long-term schedule planning.
 Many courses offer a mix of online and in-person options to accommodate working professionals.

-• Preparation for a career in nursing education: Students will earn a Teaching in Higher Education certificate, preparing graduates for positions in an educational setting.
+• Preparation for a career in nursing education: Students will earn a Teaching in Higher Education Certificate, preparing graduates for positions in an educational setting.

 • An emphasis on nursing scholarship: Faculty members and organization mentors work closely with students to develop a scholarly project that begins in the first year of the program and culminates in the final year with project implementation and dissemination.